 The content of the appeal: In the appeal, you have to include

 - if relevant, other information that might have an influence on the assessment of the appeal

 Please remember that the appeal needs to be signed.

 Postponement of the implementation of the decision: Even though you have a right to appeal, the decision can be implemented immediately.
 Nevertheless, you may apply for a postponement of the implementation of the decision until the end of the time limit for an appeal or until the appeal has been concluded.

 Decisions regarding violation fines according to the Customs Act section 16-17 are automatically postponed when appealing.
-The new time limit for payment will be set to three weeks after the final decision has been given.
+The new time limit for payment will be set to six weeks after the final decision has been given.